Labic-ICMC-USP/CausalLearning/README.md

-### FinCausal-2023 Shared Task: Financial Document Causality Detection
+### FinCausal Shared Task: Financial Document Causality Detection

 _Description_: This task focuses on determining causality associated with a quantified fact.
 An event is defined as the arising or emergence of a new object or context regarding a previous situation.
 So, the task will emphasize the detection of causality associated with the transformation of financial objects embedded in quantified facts.
 The aim is to identify, in a causal sentence or text block, the causal elements and the consequential ones.